Motivated more than most young people, these kids have a voice and a vision for a better life.

-Experiential learning is the method we apply in exposing these foster teens to new life-skills and ways to become more whole - emotionally, spiritually (developing hope and faith) and physically - and to set a vision for their future.
+Experiential learning is the method we apply in exposing participants to new life-skills and ways to become more whole - emotionally, spiritually (developing hope and faith) and physically - and to set a vision for their future.

 Our coursework includes exposure to yoga, Tai-Chi and meditation as well as helping participants become more mindful, grounded and focused.
 Teaching compassion and kindness is learned through our core value of selfless service - in other words, service to others.
 It is amazing, how this one value redirects negative self-energy into something more positive in young lives.
 These youth begin to identify their own personal values (generally lacking) and eventually achieve a sense of contentedness through the wide community of support available..